miurahr/omegat-rst-plugin/README.md

 ## Build system

-This skeleton use Gralde for build system as same as OmegaT version 4.0 and later.
+The ReStructuredTest filter plugin for OmegaT use Gralde for build system as same as OmegaT version 4.0 and later.

 ## Dependency

 OmegaT and dependencies are located on remote maven repositories.
 It is nessesary to connect the internet at least first time to compile.

-## Extensions from Gradle defaults

-- Integration test support.
-- `Provided` configuration for OmegaT classes and libraries that is bundled with OmegaT.
-- Static code verification with Checkstyle and FindBugs.
-- FatJar generation.

-## FatJar

-OmegaT considered a plugin is a single jar file.
-If it is depend on some library, you should ship your plugin with these library.
-It is why generating FatJar, single jar with all runtime dependencies which is not provided with OmegaT.

-## Where is a built artifact?

-You can find distribution files in `build/distributions/*.zip` and `*.tgz.` Also you can find jar files at `build/libs/`

 ## Test report